Radwa-Mohamed-99/cairoMetro/README.md

 # Cairo Metro app
-                              🚇✨ Welcome in our cairo metro android application 🚇✨ 🔥 This application has many features that will help you to arrive your destination:🔥
+                                                                                  🚇✨ Welcome in our cairo metro android application 🚇✨
+                                                                    🔥This application has many features that will help you to arrive your destination🔥

 **💎 Provide you with 💎**
       ⭐  the shortest path to your destination. \